Registrar Home | Registrar Search:

 6.9101[J] Introduction to Design Thinking and Innovation in Engineering

-Undergrad (Fall, Spring); first half of term
+Undergrad (Fall, Spring); partial term

 (Same subject as 2.7231[J], 16.6621[J])